mohsin309/vue-scroll-fixed-navbar/README.md

 # Vue Top Fixed Navbar

-Simple vue fixed header component
+A Simple vue fixed navbar component which will help you to fix the top header or navbar while scrolling the screen.

 ## Installation